An ageing Moore returns for John Glen’s most indecisive Bond entry

 Asides from our opening, pre-credits sequence and an enjoyable airborne plane battle, Octopussy is pretty low-key in terms of stunts — ironic when you consider that two of the movie’s participants were injured rather badly during production.
 The first of those was the actor who attempts to assassinate Bond and Octopussy with the yo-yo saw.
 The man wasn’t in a particularly precarious position.
 He simply broke his arm after tumbling over a balcony and was forced to wear a cast while completing the scene.
 The second was far more serious, stuntman Martin Grace injuring his leg and hip during Octopussy‘s superlative train battle after crashing into a pylon, an accident which hospitalised him for several months.
 And you still resent Roger for dodging his stunt work?

 The movie’s final action scene, which sees Bond and Octopussy heading back to India, is much more fanciful, but it’s still lots of fun, particularly the priceless moment when a machine gun wielding Bond, sliding along a bannister with a potentially sore end, stops to shoot off a precariously positioned nub directly in line with his nether regions.
-Some probably cringed watching this, but for me it’s the kind of comedy moment that Bond was made for, and perhaps a cute nod to the irrepressible libido that had been the source of so much criticism for Moore.
-There’s also the moment when Roger disguises himself as a sad clown during the circus bomb disposal, another widely reviled moment in the series, but as far as I’m concerned it’s self-aware irony at its finest.
+Some probably cringed watching this, but for me it’s the kind of comedy moment that Bond was made for — perhaps a cute and welcome nod to the irrepressible libido that had been the source of so much criticism for Moore.
+There’s also the scene when Roger disguises himself as a sad clown during the circus bomb disposal, another widely reviled moment in the series, but I respectfully disagree.
+As far as I’m concerned this is self-aware irony at its finest.

 When it comes to Bond girls, Octopussy is also considered somewhat underwhelming.
 Maud Adams, in particular, was criticised for her turn as Octopussy — though many were disappointed simply because this was her second appearance in the series as a totally different character (the actress also played Andrea Anders in The Man With the Golden Gun).
 For me, she’s glamorous and independent enough to fit the bill, even if she doesn’t rank with the most memorable.
 The same can be said of Wayborn’s surreptitious Madga, a scene in which she swiftly exits Bond’s boudoir via a Rapunzel-esque unravelling simply spellbinding — even more so since she actually performed the stunt herself.
 Octopussy also features one of the most underrated Bond themes in the series; one of only a few that doesn’t share the movie’s title in Rita Coolidge’s All Time High.
 I know it gets a lot of flack for being weak in many quarters, but for me it’s classic Bond.